A low-order automatic domain splitting approach for nonlinear uncertainty mapping: The da -based nli

 Let us now consider the non-constant part of the Jacobian matrix, $\delta\bm{J}$.
-In the case of a linear transformation, the Jacobian would be constant, thus all terms $\delta J_{ij}$ would be equal to zero.
-For a generic transformation, this is no longer true, thus each term $[J_{ij}]$ includes both a constant part plus a $\delta J_{ij}$ element, whose magnitude is expected to increase with the nonlinearity of the transformation.
-Should we succeed in quantifying the overall magnitude of all the $\delta J_{ij}$ terms, then an automatic measure of the nonlinear nature of the problem would be obtained.
+In the case of a linear transformation, the Jacobian is constant, thus all terms $\delta J_{ij}$ are equal to zero.
+For a generic transformation, this is no longer true, thus each term $[J_{ij}]$ includes both a constant part plus a $\delta J_{ij}$ element.
+If we assume that the nonlinear part of the Taylor expansion of $\bm{f}$ is dominated by second-order terms, then the magnitude of the $\delta J_{ij}$ terms is expected to increase with the nonlinearity of the transformation, i.e. the $c_{ij,p}$ coefficients grow as the linear assumption becomes less and less valid.
+As a result, if we succeed in quantifying the overall magnitude of all the $\delta J_{ij}$ terms, then an automatic measure of the nonlinear nature of the problem can be obtained.
 But how to compute this magnitude?
 The answer is given by polynomial bounding techniques.
 More specifically, if we recall the expression for $\delta J_{ij}$, i.e.